Study with us · Editorial

 "With the mobile evolution in Africa, mobile technology can be used for instruction and learning to provide access to education for students in IDP [Internally displaced people] camps as it enables the delivery of knowledge anytime and anywhere."

 Further steps towards improving educational outcomes

-"I feel so elated and honoured.
-I have read and studied other people's work, and to know that other students will also be reading and reviewing my scholarly work is deeply humbling.
+"I have read and studied other people's work, and to know that other students will also be reading and reviewing my scholarly work is deeply humbling.
 I am also happy for the diversity that my work will bring to the course, as that was something I longed for during my master's course, as most of the content was based on the global south."